-If you are interested in being paired with a mentor, please complete this registration form.
+The next Money Mentors training begins June 10.
+If you are interested in becoming a Money Mentor for Livingston, McLean, or Woodford Counties, please complete this registration form.

 Sponsored by the University of Illinois Extension, the Money Mentor program is a network of trained volunteers who work one-on-one with individuals who request help with personal money management.

 Money Mentor volunteers build financial capacity in our local communities by providing financial education and coaching to individuals.
 In addition to mentoring, individuals work to increase financial capacity in local communities by providing community outreach through displays, community talks, or other outreach.